Employment at Messiah

 Skills & Qualifications:

-- In partnership with the associate pastor/director of ministries be able to provide vision and direction for all aspects of children’s ministry
+- In partnership with the Executive Pastor, be able to provide vision and direction for all aspects of Children’s Ministry

 - Self starter that is able to work independently under minimal supervision